1. World problems

 Claim

 The abuse of economic power is a critical issue that undermines fairness and equality in society.
 When corporations and wealthy individuals manipulate markets, exploit workers, and stifle competition, they erode the foundations of democracy and justice.
 This unchecked power leads to rampant inequality, social unrest, and environmental degradation.
-It is imperative that we confront this problem head-on, implementing robust regulations and fostering accountability to protect the vulnerable and ensure a fair economy for all.This information has been generated by artificial intelligence.
+It is imperative that we confront this problem head-on, implementing robust regulations and fostering accountability to protect the vulnerable and ensure a more equitable economic landscape for all.This information has been generated by artificial intelligence.

 Counter-claim

 The notion that abuse of economic power is a significant problem is exaggerated.
 In a competitive market, businesses thrive or fail based on consumer choice, not coercion.
 Most corporations operate within legal frameworks, and any abuses are typically addressed by regulatory bodies.
-The focus should be on innovation and growth rather than unfounded fears of economic manipulation.
-Overstating this issue distracts from real challenges, such as poverty and education, which deserve our attention and resources.This information has been generated by artificial intelligence.
+Focusing on this issue distracts from more pressing societal challenges, such as education and healthcare.
+Instead of vilifying successful enterprises, we should celebrate innovation and the job creation that stems from economic power.This information has been generated by artificial intelligence.

 Broader